Shōrin-ryū Shidōkan: International Shidokan

-Australia: Shidō-kan Australia is headed by Alberto Presincula, 9th Dan.
+Australia: Shidō-kan Australia is headed by Alberto Presincula, Hanshi 9th Dan.
 He has a dojo in Albion, Victoria and he is also a representative of Okinawa Shorin ryu Karate-do Kyokai in Australia appointed by the President of The Association, Takeshi Miyage.
 He was a student of Iha from the 1960s until 2012.
 He was also under Latino H. Gonzalez, 9th Dan (Father of Philippine Karate).
 He had taught many U.S. Navy and U.S. Marine Corps members at Subic Bay Naval Base and San Miguel Naval Communication Base, Philippines.
 He promoted many in Dan rank from his Dojo (United Karatedo Association) during his time in the Philippines, one notable student in 1979 promoted to 3rd Dan was Cris A. Bato, a former U.S. Marine Sergeant and Close Combat Instructor.

 Brazil: In August 1990, Kazunori Yonamine began teaching Shidō-kan in the city of São Vicente, Brazil.
 In subsequent years, Yonamine's students spread Shidō-kan throughout Brazil to the cities of Piracicaba, São Paulo, Santos and Itajubá.
 Today there are up to 17 Shidō-kan dojos across these towns.
-Yonamine died on 22 October 2015 as 9th Dan.
+Yonamine died on 22 October 2015 as Hanshi 9th Dan.

 In Brasilia, Sensei Herbert "Dada" Inocalla, a 3rd Dan Black Belt under Filipino movie actor Rolando Gonzalez, 7th Dan, son of Latino H. Gonzalez, 9th Dan, continues to teach Shorin-Ryu Karate in his Academia Magka-Isa.

-Canada: Roy Paul, 7th Dan, is the head of Shidō-kan in Canada.
-He is a student of Iha and has a dojo in Guelph, Ontario.
-Shidō-kan Canada celebrated its 20th anniversary in 2016.
-There are also dojos in Waterloo, Ontario, and Trois Rivieres, Quebec.
+Canada: Roy Paul, Kyoshi 8th Dan, is the head of Shidō-kan in Canada.
+He is a student of Iha and had a dojo in Guelph, Ontario which was closed in 2023. after 25 years of operation when Sensei Roy Paul retired from regular teaching.
+The largest dojo in Canada is located in Waterloo, Ontario under the leadership of Fortunato Restagno, Kyoshi 8th Dan.
+The Grand River Karate in Waterloo celebrated being part of the Beikoku Shidokan North American Shidokan Karatedo Association for 25 years in 2024.
+There are also dojo in Trois Rivieres, Quebec.

-Czech Republic: Shidō-kan in Czech Republic is led by Petr Zazvorka 5th Dan.
+Czech Republic: Shidō-kan in the Czech Republic is led by Petr Zazvorka Renshi 5th Dan.
 He is in charge of Shidō-kan dojo Liberec.

-France: Shidō-kan in France is headed by Dikran Kevork, 9th Dan, Kyoshi.
-He began teaching Shidō-kan in Marseilles in September 1988.
+France: Shidō-kan in France is headed by Dikran Kevork, Hanshi 10th Dan.
+He began teaching Shidō-kan in Marseille in September 1988.

-Germany: Shidō-kan Germany is headed by Joachim Laupp, Hanshi 9th Dan, who teaches in Düsseldorf and Trier.
-His students have Dojos in Marburg, Saarburg, Chemnitz, Dernbach and Berlin.
+Germany: Shidō-kan Germany is headed by Joachim Laupp, Hanshi 9th Dan, who teaches in Düsseldorf and Trier and is represented worldwide by his senior students Elli Hatamy, Kyoshi 7th Dan, and Vassilis Raptopoulos, Kyoshi 7th Dan.
+His students have Dojos in Marburg, two Dojos in Chemnitz, Neumark and Berlin.

-Greece: Vasillios Raptopoulos, a student of Joachim Laupp opened up a Dojo in Athens in 2009.
+Greece: Vassilis Raptopoulos, Kyoshi 7th Dan, a student of Joachim Laupp, Hanshi 9th Dan, opened up a Dojo in Athens in 2009 and is the national representative of the Shidōkan Shirasagi School in Greece.

 Guam: in 1969, Iha and Seigi Shiroma traveled to Guam.
 Shiroma stayed there and opened a dojo.
 Shiroma is currently ranked Hanshi, 10th Dan and continues to teach.